International contract security requirements

 - Control of Secret Material in an International Command (COSMIC) Top SecretFootnote 1

-- If your organization requested a NATO clearance at the level of the NATO security requirements:
+- If your organization requires a NATO FSC at the level of the NATO security requirements, contact the CSP to validate your clearance for the NATO solicitation request

-North Atlantic Treaty Organization clearances for personnel
+North Atlantic Treaty Organization personnel security clearance

-Who is eligible?
+Who is eligible

-Organizations can request NATO clearances for employees who are:
+Once your organization is granted a NATO FSC, you can request NATO personnel security clearances for employees who are:

 - citizens of Canada or permanent residents

-- citizens of other NATO countries
+- citizens of other NATO countries (the CSP will coordinate with the DSA of that country)

 - citizens of non-NATO countries at NATO Confidential or Secret clearance level, on a case-by-case basis